 In 1929, the Athletics broke through.
-Grove was 2-1, with two saves, against the Yankees, 20-6 overall, and the A’s won the pennant.
+Grove was 2-1, with one save, against the Yankees, 20-6 overall, and the A’s won the pennant.
 Apparently fearing the Cubs’ right-handed hitters, Mack declined to start either Grove or fellow lefty Rube Walberg in the World Series, but Grove made his mark in relief.
 After Howard Ehmke won the opener, 3-1, Grove replaced a struggling George Earnshaw in Game Two with two outs in the fifth, two men on base, and the A’s leading, 6-3.
 Grove fanned Gabby Hartnett on five pitches and finished with six strikeouts, three hits, one walk and no runs allowed over 4 1/3 innings.
 For some reason, Earnshaw was given the win; Grove had to enjoy the greatest long-relief save in Series history.
 “How can you hit the guy,” Hartnett asked, “when you can’t see him?”

 In historic Game Four, when the A’s rallied from an 8-0 deficit to win, 10-8, Grove pitched the last two innings in relief.
 The A’s took the Series, four games to one, and Grove struck out 10 batters in 6 1/3 innings.
 “When danger beckoned thickest,” Heywood Broun wrote, “it was always Grove who stood towering on the mound, whipping over strikes against the luckless Chicago batters.”